-These systems enable many types of plasma treatments to improve manufacturing of products when the process includes bonding, painting, sealing, printing or coating.
+These systems enable many types of plasma treatments to improve the manufacturing of products or university research when the process includes bonding, painting, sealing, printing or coating.

 Plasma systems can clean, activate, etch, or coat surfaces in ways not achievable by other surfacing technologies.
 Different types of plasma systems are required for each application, therefore, there are low pressure and atmospheric pressure systems – as well as variations in size and design.
 Learn how each type of plasma system is used.